Emceelamb/curriculum-vitae/content.md

 # Sections

-intro: "I'm a sculptor and media scholar turned developer with over five years experience developing websites and digital design for businesses ranging from e-commerce and independent artists.
+intro: "I'm a sculptor and media scholar turned developer with over five years experience developing websites and digital design for businesses ranging from e-commerce to independent artists.
 Most recently I have been working towards a Master's degree at New York University where I research interactive media making with computer networking technology.
 Some of my other interests include teaching programming, digital accessibility, and writing about philosphy in the technology industry."

 skills:
 - Computer Networking for Expressive Media